 But respondents in Dr Fronek's survey say they feel as though celebrities too often speak for them.

 Brooke Arcia says they shape the narrative.
-"Everything you read the representatives are adoptive parents," she says.
+"Everything you read [about adoption] the representatives are adoptive parents," she says.
 And biological parents are treated as irrelevant.

 "Celebrities represent 'saving' children and a complete disregard for the family of origin.
 The image they portray doesn't do justice to the reality of what's actually happening for those families.”

 Stacey Lim also believes that children are treated as secondary.
 "When we talk about adoption in the media we almost refer to the child as an object not a person," she says.
 "We don't think about what it could mean for that child, or what circumstances they've come from.
 It's just, 'Oh wow, this person has saved this child,' and that's not necessarily the case."

 In Australia, the federal government is pushing to make adoption easier and more accessible.
 It's also considering opening up intercountry adoption programs with more countries including the United States, Poland and Vietnam.
 Discussions with Latvia and Bulgaria are also underway.